evwalz/urocc/README.md

 Installation
 ------------

-You can install the latest version of uroc from Github with:
+You can install the latest version of urocc from Github with:

 ``` r